Qudus370/ping-pong/README.md

 Ping Pong Game (kind of)

 Using Python with PyQt6 library for diplaying the game interface/GUI.
+(For this reason you will have to install PyQt6 in your system using " pip install pyqt6 "

 ---